mehta-lab/dynamorph/README.md

 ### Cell Segmentation and Tracking

-(1 - train a classifier -- unet, rforest, or combination) `NNsegmentation.run`
+(1 - train a classifier -- unet, rforest, or combination) `NNsegmentation.run.py`
 (2 - semantic segmention using classifier in 1 to get Probabilities) `run_segmentation.py` (with "segmentation" uncommented)
 (3 - instance segmentation to generate cell positions/assignments) `run_segmentation.py` (with "instance_segmentation" uncommented)
 (4 - extract patches from instance segmentation) `run_patch.py` (with "extract_patches" uncommented)